ele-dev/rtmp-hls-server/README.md

   - Service: Custom Streaming Server.
   - Server: `rtmp://<server ip>:1935/live`.
   - Stream key: anything you want, however provided video players assume stream key is `test`

+See the [Wiki](https://github.com/JamiePhonic/rtmp-hls-stunnel-server/wiki/streaming-to-the-server) for how to stream to the server with RTMPS

+***

 ### To view the stream